yoyachi/flambot-corp/README.md

 ## Description

-This is a REACT Global State application.This application is a T-shirt store where you would be able to shop for products by filtered selection, signup/Login, and checkout using Stripe online payment.
+React Global State e-commerce application.
+Users can shop and filter by gender for t-shirts as well as create accounts and make purchases through Stripe.

 ## Usage